 Single-use plastic products ban

-Following public consultation, these single-use plastic products are being considered to be banned from sale or supply in Queensland:
+As a result of public consultation and direct engagement with stakeholders, the following single-use plastic products are proposed to be banned from sale or supply in Queensland:

 - stirrers (for example, hot and cold drinks).

-Straws or cutlery that form part of a product, for example straws that come with poppers/juice boxes or plastic spoons that come packaged with tuna cans, are excluded from this list.
+Straws or cutlery that form part of a product, for example a juice box with an attached plastic straw or a yoghurt with an attached plastic spoon under the lid, are excluded from this list.

-The proposed ban is part of Queensland’s plan to tackle plastic pollution .
+The ban is part of Queensland’s plan to tackle plastic pollution.

 The products being considered for banning have readily available alternatives, and in many cases could be avoided.
 For example: